-171. JUUL misled users about the presence of numerous dangerous compounds in its e-liquid and aerosol, including formaldehyde.
+175. JUUL and the Management Defendants misled users about the presence of numerous dangerous compounds in its e-liquid and aerosol, including formaldehyde.

-172. JUUL uses propylene glycol and glycerol to help transport nicotine and flavors, to provide a "throat hit," and to create a vapor cloud.
+176. JUUL uses propylene glycol and glycerol to help transport nicotine and flavors, to provide a "throat hit," and to create a vapor cloud.
 When propylene glycol and glycerol are heated, they release formaldehyde.
+102

-173. The FDA lists formaldehyde on its list of Harmful and Potentially Harmful Constituents in Tobacco Products and Tobacco Smoke as a carcinogen.
+177. The FDA lists formaldehyde on its list of Harmful and Potentially Harmful Constituents in Tobacco Products and Tobacco Smoke as a carcinogen.
 The International Agency for Research on Cancer classifies formaldehyde as a Group 1 carcinogen, which means that formaldehyde has the potential to cause cancer.
+104

-174. JUUL affirmatively misled consumers to believe that formaldehyde was not present in its product, despite the results of its own 2016 testing, below, which clearly showed that the dangerous chemical is present in JUUL products.
+178. JUUL affirmatively misled consumers to believe that formaldehyde was not present in its product, despite the results of its own 2016 testing, below, which clearly showed that the dangerous chemical is present in JUUL products.